-The fasted paced nature of the game, with sudden stops and starts, this can cause damage to the muscles attaching to the front of your tibia (lower leg), causing pain and localised swelling.
+The fasted-paced nature of the game, with sudden stops and starts, can cause damage to the muscles attaching to the front of your tibia (lower leg), causing pain and localised swelling.

-Most knee injuries are related to over-use, sudden changes in direction and tackels.
+Most knee injuries are related to over-use, sudden changes in direction and tackles.
 Injuries can include runners knee, chondromalacia patella and iliotibial band (ITB) syndrome, cruciate ligament tears and meniscus damage.

-These can include injuries in the calves, hamstrings, quads and hip.
-These can largely be avoided by warming up before playing and cooling down and stretching afterwards.
+These can include injuries in the calves, hamstrings, quads, and hip.
+These can largely be avoided by warming up before playing and cooling down and stretching afterward.

-- Trauma – from falls, bumps, slips & tackels
+- Trauma – from falls, bumps, slips & tackles

 - Joint Pain

 - Leg Pain